bscoventry/Exploring-Video-Editing-Techniques-for-Steady-State-Visually-Evoked-Potentials-SSVEPs-/README.md

 #E2=B3
 #F1=B4

 FlickerAnalysis.py is the source code for detecting true flicker rates after induced latency from openvibe.
-FlickerAnalysis.py is not necessary for main data analysis pipeline.=
+FlickerAnalysis.py is not necessary for main data analysis pipeline.

+Questionnaire data is an SPSS file which includes self-reported data concerning the videos (interest, annoyance, pleasantness, arousal)